Ege-Okyay/opencv-game/README.md

 ## Features

 - Real-time hand tracking using the Mediapipe library.
-- Hand gestures mapped to player movement for an immersive gaming experience.
+- Hand gestures mapped to the player's movement for an immersive gaming experience.
 - Dynamic spawning of projectiles from the top of the screen.
 - Score tracking for each successful dodge of a projectile.
 - Socket communication

 ## Communication using Sockets

-This game utilizes TCP sockets for communication between the hand tracking module and the game module.
+This game utilizes TCP sockets for communication between the hand-tracking and game modules.
 The hand tracking module continuously sends the x-coordinate of the index finger to the game module, which uses this information to control the player's movement.

 The communication flow is as follows:

-1. The hand tracking module runs in parallel with the game module.
+1. The hand-tracking module runs in parallel with the game module.
 2. The hand tracking module tracks the hand movements and extracts the x-coordinate of the index finger.
-3. The hand tracking module establishes a TCP connection with the game module.
+3. The hand-tracking module establishes a TCP connection with the game module.
 4. It sends the x-coordinate of the index finger through the TCP socket to the game module.
 5. The game module receives the x-coordinate and updates the player's position accordingly.
 6. The game module renders the updated game frame based on the player's position.
 7. Steps 4-6 are repeated continuously to provide real-time control of the player.

-The use of sockets allows for seamless communication and synchronization between the hand tracking module and the game module, enabling the player to control the game in real-time using hand gestures.
+Using sockets allows for seamless communication and synchronization between the hand-tracking module and the game module, enabling the player to control the game in real-time using hand gestures.

 Please note that the socket communication is implemented using the Python `socket` library, and the necessary code for establishing and managing the socket connection is already provided in the project files.